 P&O Cruises Purchases New Ships

-Because the ships were built more than 20 years ago, they were in need of remodeling, and P&O Cruises hired Fredrik Johansson, art director for Design of Sweden, to complete the job.
-Executives at P&O told Johansson that they had a vision to make the Pacific Aria and Pacific Eden more intimate and private, like upscale, boutique hotels, rather than keep them as formal as they had been with Holland America.
+Because the ships were built more than 20 years ago, they were in need of remodelling, and P&O Cruises hired Fredrik Johansson, art director for Tillberg Design of Sweden, to complete the job.
+Executives at P&O told Johansson that they had the vision to make the Pacific Aria and Pacific Eden more intimate and private, like upscale, boutique hotels, rather than keep them as formal as they had been with Holland America.

 Johansson believes that older ships retained their designs much longer than the designs stayed in style, giving them an old and weathered feel.
 He aims to keep the cruise ships fresh by updating the style every few years.